kyrie25/kyrie25/README.md

 I do stuff the actual devs consider too tedious to do
 Currently making presences for <a href="https://premid.app/users/368399721494216706">PreMiD</a> whenever I feel like it
 #### My DMs are NOT open, but unless you do have to contact me regarding my work
-You can do so by joining the [PreMiD Discord server](https://discord.gg/premid) and click on my profile below
+You can do so by joining the [PreMiD Discord server](https://discord.gg/premid) then click on my profile below
 <a href="https://discord.com/users/368399721494216706" >
   <img src="https://lanyard-profile-readme.vercel.app/api/368399721494216706"  />
 </a>